Alfresco/alfresco-js-api/README.md

 >Minimal information for each child is returned by default.
 You can use the include parameter to return additional information. returns a promise with the Info about the children of the node if resolved and {error} if rejected.
+You can also use one of these well-known aliases: -my-   ,  -shared-   or   -root-  as NodeId

 ###Example